-How about planning a trip to the mystic and exotic land of China?
-China is a populous nation in East Asia encompassing mountains, desert, lakes, rivers and over 14,000 km of coastline.
-The breathtaking beauty, captivating heritage, delectable dishes and bewitching art is just the tip of the iceberg when it comes to everything China has to offer the intrepid traveler.
+China is the world’s most populous country and it is the third largest country by total area.
+China is located in East Asia and encompasses mountains, desert, lakes, rivers and over 14,000 km of coastline.
+The breathtaking beauty, captivating cultural traditions, delectable dishes and bewitching art is just the tip of the iceberg when it comes to everything China has to offer the intrepid traveler.